petrankar/sui-move-bootcamp/J3/README.md

 - Choose `Prometheus` and add the `http://prometheus:9090` URL where Prometheus is running
 - Go back to the [Connections -> Data Sources](http://localhost:3001/connections/datasources/) page, and choose `Build a dashboard` for the Prometheus data source
 - You can also import the [Grafana Dashboard json file](./Simple%20Mint%20API%20Monitoring-1748520792884.json) of the [J3](./) directory to use a pre-built dashboard

+#### 6. Add Alerts

+- Each panel of the Grafana dashboard has an `Add Alert Rule` that allows you to define conditions for receiving alerts
+- For example, you can choose to receive an alert whenever the Average Response Duration is more than 5 seconds, or when the error rate is above 10% consistently for more than 1 minute.